-At The Data Incubator, we run a free six week data science fellowship to help our Fellows land industry jobs.
+At The Data Incubator, we run a free eight week data science fellowship to help our Fellows land industry jobs.
 Our hiring partners love considering Fellows who don’t mind getting their hands dirty with data.
 That’s why our Fellows work on cool capstone projects that showcase those skills.
 One of the biggest obstacles to successful projects has been getting access to interesting data.
 Here are a few cool public data sources you can use for your next project:

 - Presidential Newspaper Endorsements: Noah Veltman has published a lot of cool data projects, one of them being all presidential endorsements of over 100 newspapers from 1980 till now.
 You can see it as a formatted table or spreadsheet.